-Re-Purpose took over a small storefront space in the Lower East Side, where it examined the notion of repurposing objects, ideas and images.
-Tracey Moffatt’s video collage, Doomed edited by Gary Hillberg, features depictions of doom and destruction comprising of the editing of found footage in a highly entertaining and black-humorous take on the collective fear that we have had since biblical times of impending disaster.
-Moffatt creates her own narrative from the mash-up of these scenes, building tension through an emotive soundtrack.
+Re-Purpose took over a small storefront space in the Lower East Side, where it examined the notion of repurposing objects, ideas, and images.
+Tracey Moffatt’s video collage, Doomed edited by Gary Hillberg, featured depictions of doom and destruction comprising of the editing of found footage in a highly entertaining and black-humorous take on the collective fear that we have had since biblical times of impending disaster.
+Moffatt created her own narrative from the mash-up of these scenes, building tension through an emotive soundtrack.

-Janet Nolan makes sculptures from repeated singular objects recycled from the everyday world, such as hundreds of broken umbrellas that she is installing in the space.
+Janet Nolan makes sculptures from repeated singular objects recycled from the everyday world, such as hundreds of broken umbrellas that she installed in the space.
 She has no preconceived sculpture in mind as she accumulates these objects, rather the nature of the object itself suggests content and form.
-Through experimenting with their physical properties, structures and patterns often emerge which are similar to those basic growth systems found in nature.
+Through experimenting with their physical properties, structures and patterns often emerge that are similar to those basic growth systems found in nature.